giantswarm/docs/src/content/advanced/gitops/environments/index.md

 - 120 for environment region
 - 130 for cluster config

-You can check the [gitops-template](https://github.com/giantswarm/gitops-template/tree/main/) repository that contains severa examples of cluster bases and configuration layers.
-Under `tools` folder in this repository you can find the `fake-flux-build` script that helps you render and inspect the final result.
+You can check the [gitops-template](https://github.com/giantswarm/gitops-template/tree/main/) repository which contains several examples of cluster bases and configuration layers.
+Under the `tools` folder in this repository, you can find the `fake-flux-build` script that helps you render and inspect the final result.
 For more information check `tools/README.md`.